188th Infantry Brigade supports Agile Spirit 23

 |0

-This work, 188th Infantry Brigade supports Agile Spirit 23 [Image 5 of 5], by SSG Justin McClarran, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 188th Infantry Brigade supports Agile Spirit 23, by SSG Justin McClarran, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT